Smooth Fano polytopes arising from finite directed graphs: The case where possesses no even cycle

 \end{itemize}

-There is a well-known fact on the characterization of centrally symmetric or pseudo symmetric smooth Fano polytopes.
+There is a well-known fact on the characterization of centrally symmetric or pseudo-symmetric smooth Fano polytopes.

-\begin{Theorem}[{\cite{VK}}] Any centrally symmetric smooth Fano polytope splits into copies of the closed interval $[-1,1]$ or a del Pezzo polytope. \end{Theorem} \begin{Theorem}[{\cite{Ewald, VK}}] Any pseudo symmetric smooth Fano polytope splits into copies of the closed interval $[-1,1]$ or a del Pezzo polytope or a pseudo del Pezzo polytope. \end{Theorem}
+\begin{Theorem}[{\cite{VK}}] Any centrally symmetric smooth Fano polytope splits into copies of the closed interval $[-1,1]$ or a del Pezzo polytope. \end{Theorem} \begin{Theorem}[{\cite{Ewald, VK}}] Any pseudo-symmetric smooth Fano polytope splits into copies of the closed interval $[-1,1]$ or a del Pezzo polytope or a pseudo del Pezzo polytope. \end{Theorem}